What Is a Tarmac Driveway?

 There may or may not be a minimum fee included in your bill if you have a tarmac driveway constructed.

-This may be included as a standalone fee or in the form of another cost being expanded.
-An example of an expanded cost may be if you were charged per day for labour.
+This may be included as a standalone fee or in the form of another cost being expanded – for example, if you were charged per day for labour.

-In that scenario, if a job lasted three days and two hours or three days and six hours, you’d face a charge for four days of labour either way.
+In that scenario, if a job lasted 3 days and 2 hours or 3 days and 6 hours, you’d face a charge for 4 days of labour either way.

 Installation Area